learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Bash on macOS

-With macOS there is a slight complication.
+With macOS, there is a slight complication.
 The reason is that the default version of Bash on macOS is 3.2, which is quite outdated.
 The kubectl completion script unfortunately requires at least Bash 4.1 and thus doesn't work with Bash 3.2.

 > The reason that Apple includes an outdated version of Bash in macOS is that newer versions use the [GPLv3](https://en.wikipedia.org/wiki/GNU_General_Public_License) license, which Apple doesn't support.